 The purpose of the eVetting service is to streamline the vetting process with the goal of delivering an efficient, effective and sustainable National Disclosure Service.
 It is important to note that an individual cannot start in a role conducting relevant work or activities without the employer receiving a vetting disclosure – This requirement made vetting turnaround time sensitive.

 The 24 x7 online service enables individuals requiring Garda vetting to complete the necessary documentation from anywhere across the globe.

-Prior to the launch of the eVetting system, the vetting process was a lengthy paper based process that took several weeks to complete, in 2013, nine weeks was the average processing time for a vetting application.
+Prior to the introduction of the eVetting system, the vetting process was a lengthy paper based process that took several weeks to complete, in 2013, nine weeks was the average processing time for a vetting application.

-• For the applicant it has removed the lengthy paper application and replaced it with an electronic form with user friendly validations.
+For the applicant it has removed the lengthy paper application and replaced it with an electronic form with user friendly validations.
 Provided a real-time tracking of the application throughout the process.

-The roll out of eVetting has greatly improved the accessibility of vetting, eVetting has been accessed from 196 countries around the globe.
+The roll out of eVetting has greatly improved the accessibility of vetting, eVetting has been accessed from 206 countries around the globe.